5 Best Practices for a Successful Influencer Marketing Holiday Campaign [Updated Sept. 2020]

 Think ahead and set a timeline

-Brands should secure their campaign roster by the end of October.
+Brands should secure their campaign roster by the end of August.
 Remember that influencers are real people with lives outside of social media.
-This means that they will be travelling and taking time away from content creation to spend with their families.
+This means that they will be traveling and taking time away from content creation to spend with their families.
 There is also an increase in brands reaching out to influencers during this time of year.
 Therefore, influencers’ content calendars will fill up quickly, so be sure to give them ample time to respond and create content.

 We’ve created a calendar with a sample collaboration timeline.
 Brands can use these dates as guidelines when creating their own campaign timeline to ensure that all of their content is posted on time for Black Friday and Christmas.